JeremyPutnam/kegsite/README.md

 ![](/Keg%20Fridge/1.1LCDSetUp.JPG)

 I positioned the load cells on the wood and attempted to make a Wheatstone Bridge configuration.
 This most likely would have worked, but I made a mistake and did not raise the load cells so that I could get an actual reading from them.
 There was hardly any documentation on how to actually mount these load cells.
 The whole process here was a huge headache.
-This picture is the imporper load cell set up.
+This picture is the improper load cell set up.

 ![](/Keg%20Fridge/3BadLoadCellSetUp.JPG)